 Kuantan Pahang, Malaysia Travel Guide

 Kuantan, on the East Coast, has separate Malay culinary traditions.
-These feature fresh seafood and a a partiality for sweeter, milder curries.
+These feature fresh seafood and a preference for sweeter, milder curries.
 Coconut milk, Belacan (shrimp paste), lemongrass, ginger, galangal, and various spices form the foundation of many dishes.

-Tastes are complex and aromatic, balancing sweet, sour, spicy, and savory elements.
+Flavor profiles are multifaceted and aromatic, balancing sweet, sour, spicy, and savory elements.
 East Coast dishes can taste sweeter and be less spicy than those found on the West Coast.

 Coconut milk, rice, noodles, fresh seafood, chicken, beef.